Health Encyclopedia - SpecialTopic

 - The condom should be in place from the beginning to the end of the sexual activity.
 Use it every time you have sex.

 - Keep in mind that STIs can be spread by contact with skin areas around the genitals.
 A condom reduces but does not eliminate your risk of getting an STI.

 - Use lubricants.
 They may help reduce the chance that a condom will break.

 - Use only water-based lubricants.
 Oil-based or petroleum-type lubricants can cause latex to weaken and tear.

-- Polyurethane condoms are less prone to breaking than latex condoms, but cost more.
+- Polyurethane condoms are less likely to break than latex condoms, but they cost more.

 - Using condoms with nonoxynol-9 (a spermicide) may increase the chance of HIV transmission.

 Eckert LO, Lentz GM.
 Infections of the lower genital tract: vulva, vagina, cervix, toxic shock syndrome, endometritis, and salpingitis.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
-Philadelphia, Pa: Mosby Elsevier; 2012: chap 23.
+Philadelphia, PA: Elsevier Mosby; 2012: chap 23.

 Lin JS, Whitlock E, O'Connor E, Bauer V. Behavioral counseling to prevent sexually transmitted infections: A Systematic Review for the U.S. Preventive Services Task Force.
 Ann Intern Med.
 2008;149:497-508.

 Markle W, Conti T, Kad M. Sexually transmitted diseases.
 Prim Care Clin Office Pract.
 2013;40:557-587.